sundeepbassi/supershop_v1/README.md

 Logo

-- The logo for this site was designed by Mike as they wanted tohave a paw print logo and in Shantis words she wanted to keep things looking simple.
+- The logo for this site was designed by Mike as they wanted to have a paw print logo and in Shantis words she wanted to keep things looking simple.
+Gimp was used to help to photo shot the image.

-- The green background clour was included on the logo because it reminded Mike of walking his dog in a grren graassed park.
+- The green background colour was included on the logo because it reminded Mike of walking his dog in a green graassed park.

 Colour Scheme

-- The delivery-banner colour was set to #7a2424 !important as we felt it contrasted well with the green and blue of the logo background and the Pawapals name.
+- The delivery-banner colour was set to #7a2424 important as we felt it contrasted well with the green and blue of the logo background and the Pawpals name.